Mary Jo Robertiello

 He said nothing.
 Millie was filled with the free-floating anxiety that had settled in her bones the day she and Jake had heard his diagnosis.
 I suppose asking the super if I have lipstick on my teeth would be weird.
 “Where’s the ladies’ room?”

 The guy looked up in the direction of the sweeping stairs.
 “You can’t go upstairs.”
 Suddenly, he smiled.
 “There’s a bathroom in the cafeteria, and you can wait down there.”
 He pointed at the fire door.
 “Go back the way you came in and take the stairs on your right.”

 “Fine,” Millie said.
 What’s the head going to be like, she wondered, as she picked up her things.
 As Millie opened the fire door, she heard rapid footsteps.
 She had a fleeting glance of a dark-haired girl running down the corridor.

 The only sound she could hear as she went down the steps to the cafeteria was the clicking of her heels.
 She pushed open a door.
-To her right were row after row of white metal tables with matching chairs.
-Beyond them she saw a door labeled Rest Rooms.
+To her right were rows of white metal tables with matching chairs.
+Beyond them she saw a door labeled Restrooms.
 There was an exit sign at the other end of the cafeteria.
 To her left was an alcove with a kitchen extending behind a cafeteria counter.
-Thrown onto a metal chair were a jacket and an ancient fedora.
+Running along the left wall were a row of lockers.
+One of the locker doors was opened.
+Millie saw a jacket and an ancient fedora.

 Behind the counter, a short, dark-haired man was standing at a stainless steel sink.
-On the drain board beside him was a tray of carrot and celery strips cut like miniature pieces of firewood.
+On the drain board beside him was a tray of carrot and celery strips cut like miniature logs.
 After watching him for a few moments cutting more vegetables, she approached him.